Firefox (film): Re-evaluation

 Several recent assessments of the film have been positive.
-Writing in 2024, Lloyd Farley of Collider called the film a "touchstone moment" in Eastwood's career, as it "marks the first time we see an Eastwood character with weaknesses."
-While Eastwood had previously "played characters who were unstoppable, steely, cool heroes and anti-heroes," Mitchell Gant "is crippled at inopportune times by PTSD flashbacks and an overwhelming sense of anxiety that it's all going to come crashing down around him."
-Farley considers that Eastwood's role in the film "laid down the building brick that would elevate his performance as the tortured William Munny in Unforgiven" and his performance as Frank Horrigan in In the Line of Fire.
-While judging the film as "one of Eastwood's lower lights," Farley argued that it "certainly deserves better."
+Writing in 2024, Lloyd Farley of Collider called the film a "touchstone moment" in Eastwood's career, as it "marks the first time we see an Eastwood character with weaknesses".
+While Eastwood had previously "played characters who were unstoppable, steely, cool heroes and anti-heroes", Mitchell Gant "is crippled at inopportune times by PTSD flashbacks and an overwhelming sense of anxiety that it's all going to come crashing down around him".
+Farley wrote that Eastwood's role in the film "laid down the building brick that would elevate his performance as the tortured William Munny in Unforgiven" and his performance as Frank Horrigan in In the Line of Fire.
+While judging the film as "one of Eastwood's lower lights", Farley argued that it "certainly deserves better".

-David Grove of MovieWeb wrote in 2024 that while the film's "expansive budget was antithetical to Eastwood’s core efficiency, the result was a spectacular piece of entertainment."
-Grove called the espionage scenes "effectively staged" and the flying scenes a "thrilling final 45 minutes."
-As the only time that Eastwood "ventured into science fiction" and the "only Eastwood starring vehicle to rely heavily on special visual effects," Grove stated that the film "represents an anomaly in his career," and applauded Eastwood's "willingness to subvert his iconic screen persona."
+David Grove of MovieWeb wrote in 2024 that while the film's "expansive budget was antithetical to Eastwood’s core efficiency, the result was a spectacular piece of entertainment".
+Grove called the espionage scenes "effectively staged" and the flying scenes a "thrilling final 45 minutes".
+As the only time that Eastwood "ventured into science fiction" and the "only Eastwood starring vehicle to rely heavily on special visual effects", Grove stated that the film "represents an anomaly in his career", and applauded Eastwood's "willingness to subvert his iconic screen persona".

-In a 2004 article paired with the PBS American Masters episode on Clint Eastwood, David Kehr described Firefox as "one of Eastwood’s most personal" films and a work that is "structured as a series of exclusions and escapes."
-Kehr wrote that "Gant is slowly stripped of the few elements of social identity he possesses: sent to the Soviet Union...he is first asked to assume the disguise of an American businessman, then as a Russian worker, and finally as the Soviet fighter pilot."
-Gant is an "isolated" man and a notable example "of Eastwood’s many loners" who lives "in seclusion in the wilderness, haunted by his war experiences."
-Kehr observed that the film ends unexpectedly: "In the final shot, Gant...flies away into the distance.
-Eastwood does not give us the expected triumphant climax," yet nonetheless, by defeating the other Firefox prototype and its pilot, Gant "met and destroyed his double, and in the process, liberated himself."
-Rather than "the plane landing and Gant being applauded by his peers," Kehr argued that the film's "triumph" lies instead "in Gant’s final evaporation," as he overcomes his "nightmarish" memory of the Vietnam War and flies away, gaining "liberation from himself."
+In a 2004 article paired with the PBS American Masters episode on Clint Eastwood, critic David Kehr described Firefox as "one of Eastwood’s most personal" films and a work that is "structured as a series of exclusions and escapes".
+Kehr wrote that "Gant is slowly stripped of the few elements of social identity he possesses: sent to the Soviet Union ... he is first asked to assume the disguise of an American businessman, then as a Russian worker, and finally as the Soviet fighter pilot."
+Gant is an "isolated" man and a notable example "of Eastwood’s many loners" who lives "in seclusion in the wilderness, haunted by his war experiences".
+Kehr observed that the film ends unexpectedly: "In the final shot, Gant ... flies away into the distance.
+Eastwood does not give us the expected triumphant climax", yet nonetheless, by defeating the other Firefox prototype and its pilot, Gant "met and destroyed his double, and in the process, liberated himself".
+Rather than "the plane landing and Gant being applauded by his peers", Kehr argued that the film's "triumph" lies instead "in Gant’s final evaporation", as he overcomes his "nightmarish" memory of the Vietnam War and flies away, gaining "liberation from himself".